specificlanguages/mps-gradle-plugin/subprojects/jbr-toolchain/README.md

 up [dependency substitution](https://docs.gradle.org/current/userguide/resolution_rules.html#sec:dependency-substitution-rules)
 to add a classifier corresponding to the current operating system and architecture (e.g. `osx-aarch64`).

-In addition, an [artifact transform](https://docs.gradle.org/current/userguide/artifact_transforms.html) is used to extract the JBR.
-Gradle shares the result of the transform among all projects (keyed by the artifact coordinates and the hash of the transform implementation class and its classpath), just like it shares other downloaded Java dependencies.

-The use of the artifact transform is hidden behind the `jbrToolchain` extension facade.
+The extracted JBR is cached using [mps-platform-cache](../mps-platform-cache).
+The cache is by default placed under the root project's build directory, but the location can be changed to e.g., a directory in the user's home folder.
+The use of the cache is hidden behind the `jbrToolchain` extension facade.
 This extension provides a `JavaLauncher` for direct use in `JavaExec` and similar tasks, and a `ToolchainSpec` object to access any other tools.